I solve visual communication challenges by balancing creative vision with practical application.

 For SEO purposes, I added pages to the school website featuring our elementary, middle and high schools.
 I crafted the text through interviews with other teachers about distinctive features of their classes and programs.
 The section headers and content cards are custom HTML and CSS, which I added throughout the entire site.

 For our spring enrollment campaign, I added an Alumni Stories page to the website to highlight the successes of recent alumni.
 The text was sourced from a parent volunteer and students provided their own photos.
-It is featured on the homepage via scrolling index and in a dropdown navigation item.
+I featured it on the homepage via scrolling index and in a dropdown navigation item.

 The final report cards are generated as PDF files, featuring bar graphs to illustrate progress toward standards and a watermark to ensure authenticity.